gallantlab/voxelwise_tutorials/tutorials/movies/README.rst

 publication [1]_, and the CRCNS data set [4]_.

 **Models:**
-This tutorial implements different voxelwise models:
+This tutorial implements different voxelwise encoding models:

 - a ridge model with wordnet semantic features as described in [1]_.
 - a ridge model with motion-energy features as described in [2]_.